bjerkio/tripletexjs/README.md

 A wrapper for Tripletex 2.0 API in Typescript / Javascript.

-**We have released v3**: We are looking for feedback for the next stable release of Tripletexjs, [check out the issue](https://github.com/bjerkio/tripletexjs/issues/22) for more!
+**This is the next version of TripletexJS**: If you are looking for the automatically generated version, please check `main` branch.

 ## Installation